 Real-time vs After the Fact: Pitfalls of Log-based Behavioral Threat Detection

 It was recently published that Shadow Brokers, the group behind the Equation Group leak, are selling a new set of tools that have the ability to tamper with Windows event logs.
 What stood out to me is the inefficiency of security solutions that rely solely on logs for detecting threats.
-Implementing a security analytics or a UEBA product that relies on logs for detection of advanced cyber threats has advantages, but it is also risky.
+Implementing security analytics or a UEBA product that relies on logs for the detection of advanced cyber threats has advantages, but it is also risky.

 As traffic is often encrypted, and DPI technologies are far more complex, ingesting logs is easy in log-based UEBA solutions, which means they offer a wide set of data sources as opposed to network/endpoint-based security products that often use fewer data sources but use real-time network activity combined with other critical assets within the organization that can provide deeper context.
 So, relying solely on logs for threat detection is not a recommended course of action for a few reasons:

 Shadow Brokers’ new set of tools is only one example of pen-testing tools that have the ability to either delete logs or even simply stop logs from ever being created.
-One such tool is mimikatz, which has the ability to prevent malicious pass-the-hash authentication of reaching logs.
+One such tool is Mimikatz, which has the ability to prevent malicious pass-the-hash authentication of reaching logs.

-In a recent study published by Kaspersky Labs that discussed recent worldwide attacks on financial organizations, they state the following: “In fact, detection of this attack would be possible in RAM, network and registry only.”
+In a recent study published by Kaspersky Labs that discussed recent worldwide attacks on financial organizations, they state the following: “In fact, detection of this attack would be possible in RAM, network, and registry only.”

 Let’s hit pause on that statement.
 Some of the best security researchers in the world looked at logs in a network that had undergone an APT and found no evidence of it in server logs.
 This is a critical point.
 The bad guys who perpetrate such APTs are technologically savvy.
 They use tailormade malware to avoid leaving evidence of an attack on hard-drives and they take great steps to disguise their actions.
-And in most cases they have the ability to either stop or purge evidence of any malicious activity from logs.
+And in most cases, they have the ability to either stop or purge the evidence of any malicious activity from logs.

 Even in the cases where an attacker doesn’t have the ability to manipulate logs, another issue is whether an attack will even be noticeable in a log.